Dandarawyy/dandarawyy/README.md

-Hi there 👋 I'm Abdullah
+Hello there 👋

-💻 Computer Science Student
-🚀 Passionate about Web Development & Software Engineering 📍 Based in Egypt
+I'm Abdullah, a Computer Science Student Passionate about Web Development & Software Engineering Based in Egypt.

-👨‍💻 About Me

-  🔹 I enjoy building full-stack web applications

-  🔹 Interested in backend systems and databases

-  🔹 Always learning and improving my coding skills

-  🔹 Love turning ideas into real projects
+I'm currently working on multiple projects for my portofolio + the Graduation Project

 🛠 Tech Stack